JosefNemec/PlayniteDocs/docs/manual/features/scriptingSupport/exampleScripts.md

 ### Execute actions depending on active Playnite mode

-If you want to adjust script's behavior based on Playnite's operation mode (Desktop vs Fullscreen), you can get that information from [API object](xref:Playnite.SDK.IPlayniteAPI):
+If you want to adjust the script's behavior based on the active Playnite's operation mode (Desktop vs Fullscreen), you can get that information from the [API object](xref:Playnite.SDK.IPlayniteAPI):

 ```powershell
 if ($PlayniteApi.ApplicationInfo.Mode -eq "Desktop")